I believe subconsciously a lot of us are aiming for what we are trying to avoid.

 Recently, I attended a golf outing, and I had the opportunity to observe this principal in action.

 One of my foursomes was a very consistent golfer.
 He had invested in great clubs and lessons and he practiced regularly!

 Every time he drove the ball it was a perfect arc, straight down the fairway, in the direction of the hole.

 Whenever there was water, that was where his ball went.
 Repeatedly.
 And, every time a ball would go into the water, the level of his play would drop.

 By the end of the round, he was no longer able to enjoy what was going well, the beautiful day and the glorious golf course.
 He was ruminating on how he looked to the other golfers, making a plan to trade in his driver and cooking up a confrontation with his golf instructor.

 He was re-calculating the formula of achieving what for him was golf success.
 More lessons, more practice, new clubs.
 It was exhausting listening to him.

 He was unconsciously aiming for the distraction and not enjoying the benefits of all his hard work.

-I see the same “psychology” with sales professionals.
+I see the same “psychology” in sales professionals.
 They have what it takes to be successful.
-They have knowledge, experience and they demonstrate some really sharp skill.
+They have the knowledge, and experience and they demonstrate some really sharp skills.